makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP34.md

 ## Sentence Summary

-This subproposal adds the budget for Data Insights Core Unit
+This subproposal adds the budget for Data Insights Core Unit.

 ## Specification